davedean/go-hello-world/README.md

 # go-hello-world

-A basic hello world in Go.
-Soon to include various deployment examples.
+A basic hello world app in Go so I have a simple "middleware" to use for deploying, and some deployment examples.

+## Middleware related:

 * src               - http hello world
 * Dockerfile        - runs http hello world
 * .github/workflows - some simple CI Github Actions to build/test on PR and commits to main

+## Deploy Examples:
-* minikube          - a basic minikube deployment example
+* minikube          - a basic minikube deployment for local development